stevenjoezhang/live2d-widget/README.md

 This will modify the script to work with i18n.

 ### 5. Download and modify i18n.json
 `i18n.json` will be the files contain our main conversations.
-Add more languages as you wished.
+Add more languages and modify as you wished.

+## Contribution
+Contribution are very welcome.
+You send a pull request.